-Sounds of Play: Quench Arts is coordinating this project on behalf of Birmingham Early Years Music Consortium, working alongside Nicola Burke and Birmingham Forward Steps.
-Sounds of Play involves a consortium of 7 arts and music organisations, 6 early years services and the Centre for Research in Early Childhood (CREC).
-The project will establish a community of practice that will bring the early years community and the music practitioner community to work together ensuring that quality music making opportunities are offered to families and children across the city.
-Sounds of Play will join up the two workforces (early years and music) which are currently disconnected and also further connect the music organisations with each other to ensure their early years offer has a joined-up approach across the city.
-A range of CPD opportunities will be delivered for both workforces.
-This will involve CPD opportunities for those in positions of leadership and for those working directly with families and children.
-This will develop knowledge and understanding of EY Music of those that strategically lead and plan early years music provision and for those that deliver it.
-The goal is that within the two years of funding, the project moves from offering direct CPD opportunities to creating leaders and mentors, enabling quality early years music practice to be sustainable.
-This programme is funded by Youth Music and will run between 2019-end March 2022.
+Sounds of Play: Quench Arts coordinated this project on behalf of Birmingham Early Years Music Consortium, working alongside Nicola Burke and Birmingham Forward Steps.
+Sounds of Play involved a consortium of 7 arts and music organisations, 6 early years services and the Centre for Research in Early Childhood (CREC).
+The project established a community of practice that brought the early years community and the music practitioner community to work together to ensure that quality music making opportunities are offered to families and children across the city.
+Sounds of Play joined up the two workforces (early years and music) which were previuosly disconnected and also further connected the music organisations with each other to ensure their early years offer had a joined-up approach across the city.
+A range of CPD opportunities were delivered for both workforces.
+These involved CPD opportunities for those in positions of leadership and for those working directly with families and children.
+This developed the knowledge and understanding of EY Music of those that strategically lead and plan early years music provision and for those that deliver it.
+Despite the Covid-19 pandemic, the project goals were largely achieved with a high demand for the CPD opportunities.
+The programme was funded by Youth Music and ran between 2019-end March 2022.

-Early Hurly Burly (Smile Project) -Early Hurly Burly is a West Midlands music and libraries project for Early Years/pre-school children and their families.
-It consists of 15 “Smile” family workshops to develop learning & support relationship building skills between carers/children and 9 performances of the theatrical music production ‘Smile’ by Mishmash productions.
-Quench Arts are working in partnership with Solihull Music and Library Services to deliver local project elements.
-The EHB partnership is led by Encore Enterprises CIC and the full range of partners are:
+Early Hurly Burly (Smile Project) - Early Hurly Burly was a West Midlands music and libraries project for Early Years/pre-school children and their families.
+It consisted of 15 “Smile” family workshops to develop learning & support relationship building skills between carers/children and 9 performances of the theatrical music production ‘Smile’ by Mishmash productions.
+Quench Arts worked in partnership with Solihull Music and Library Services to deliver local project elements.
+The EHB partnership was led by Encore Enterprises CIC and the full range of partners were:

 • Herefordshire Library Services